 A Week of School Lunches

 This is the sort of inspiration I needed: For a week, I converted our family dinners into lunches for the kids.
-It was fabulous and changed the way I think about lunch box food.
+It was a fabulous exercise in helping me think bigger about food for my family.

 All the recipes are easy and delicious (especially the Tandoori Lamb Chops and Chicken Burrito Wraps) and are here on the blog via the links below.
 I have also listed all the food items I used in the lunch box too.